mbotos/SmartFactory-for-Force.com/README.md

 SmartFactory for Force.com
 ======================================

-SmartFactory aims to provide test data objects with all required fields and object lookups pre-populated.
+SmartFactory dynamically creates test data hierarchies with all required fields and relationships pre-populated for Salesforce.com.

-The idea came from writing unit tests for unfamiliar orgs, where setting up test data might mean digging through a large hierarchy of lookup relationships and required fields.
-Instead, SmartFactory uses the Describe metadata to populate all fields with data of the right type.
-For lookup fields, it creates an appropriate object and then uses that object's id.
+How often have you wasted hours reverse-engineering a new schema just to create data for a unit test?

+    Task__c testTask = new Task__c();
+    ERROR: Field Desciption__c required on Task__c

+    Task__c testTask = new Task__c(Description__c = 'Create unit test data');`
+    ERROR: Lookup relationship Project__c required on Task__c`

+    Project__c testProject = new Project__c();
+    Task__c testTask = new Task__c(Project__c = testProject, Description__c = 'Create unit test data');
+    ERROR: Field Status__c required on Project__c
+    ...

+Watch SmartFactory dynamically use the Describe metadata to populate all required fields with valid data and create any related objects:

+    Task__c testTask = (Task__c)SmartFactory.createSObject('Task__c');

-[The Evolution of Test Data](http://mavens.force.com/conversation/the-evolution-of-test-data) provides an introduction to the problem and SmartFactory's solution.
+[The Evolution of Test Data](http://mavens.force.com/conversation/the-evolution-of-test-data) provides more background on the problem and SmartFactory's solution.

-The initial version won the [Mavens Consulting](http://mavens.force.com/) 2011 hackathon.
+SmartFactory's first version won the [Mavens Consulting](http://mavens.force.com/) 2011 Hackathon in less than a single day of coding.

 Installation
 ------------

-For an easy, 1-click installation: [SmartFactory Unmanaged Package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04ti0000000LGLn) ([sandbox](https://test.salesforce.com/packaging/installPackage.apexp?p0=04ti0000000LGLn))
+For easy, 1-click installation: [SmartFactory Unmanaged Package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04ti0000000LGLn)  ([sandbox](https://test.salesforce.com/packaging/installPackage.apexp?p0=04ti0000000LGLn))

 To use the source code with a Salesforce org: [GitHub Salesforce Deploy Tool](https://githubsfdeploy.herokuapp.com/?owner=mbotos&repo=SmartFactory-Testing-for-Force.com)

-To prevent the large number of system calls from filling the debug log, you may also want to set logging filter overrides for the SmartFactory class.
-(Setup - Develop - Apex Classes - SmartFactory - Log Filters - System = NONE)
+To prevent the large number of system calls from filling your debug log, you can set logging filter overrides for the SmartFactory class: Setup - Develop - Apex Classes - SmartFactory - Log Filters - System = NONE.

 Usage
 -----